Annual anthropology conference

 Ethnographic Salon

-AANSA warmly welcomes you to participate in the now annual Ethnographic Salon, taking place just prior to the conference dinner.
+ANSA warmly welcomes you to participate in the now annual Ethnographic Salon, taking place just prior to the conference dinner.
 Run entirely by the ANSA team, the aim of the salon is to bring together all conference attendees - from academics who have been in the field for years to students just commencing their anthropological journey - for an evening of creative exploration and play which explores the convergence of art and ethnography.

 We welcome any and all creative entries to the salon, whether pre-planned or spontaneous!
 Last year’s salon incorporated poetry readings, dance numbers, as well as visual art - and this year’s salon will once again include an exhibition featuring the visual anthropology competition entries (and announcement of the prize winner!) as well as any ‘in-situ’ pieces made during activities at the ANSA pre-conference workshop.